 The Office Technology Management degree offers a solid foundation in office management skills with opportunities for specialization in administrative or medical Office Technology Management.
-Certificates are also available in Administrative Office Assistant, Medical Office Assistant, Medical Transcription, or Health Care Unit Coordinator.
+Certificates are also available in Administrative Office Assistant and Medical Office Assistant.
 These programs define and develop knowledge, skills, and attitudes needed by office professionals to integrate the office resources of people and technology in today's changing environment.
 Certificate programs may be extended through additional coursework to meet degree requirements.